 Teachers have the advantage of knowing the student they are assessing.
 They know how much the student knows about the subject based on their performance throughout the course, so they know what to expect in the exam.
 If the student is unable to answer a question in the oral and the teacher knows that they should know the answer, the teacher can give prompts.
 An external examiner would not have the advantage of trying to elicit information that they know the student has.
 However, along with knowing the student comes a lack of objectivity.
 Teachers may assess students' performance based on their whole knowledge of that student, not on the student's performance in the oral alone.
 Can the teacher really separate their knowledge of what the student could have demonstrated in the exam from what they actually demonstrated during that ten minute period?
-What does the teacher do who knows that the student knows the answer is reached, or to mark as if the right answer was reached.
+What does the teacher do who knows that the student knows the answer but cannot get them to say it?
+There is a temptation to keep prompting until the right answer is reached, or to mark as if the right answer was reached.